Supporting English-language Learners

 To capture a variety of students’ oral words and phrases into a stable, collective reference.
 The intent of this routine is to stabilize the varied and fleeting language in use during mathematical work, in order for students’ own output to become a reference in developing mathematical language.
 The teacher listens for, and scribes, the language students use during partner, small group, or whole class discussions using written words, diagrams and pictures.
 This collected output can be organized, revoiced, or explicitly connected to other language in a display that all students can refer to, build on, or make connections with during future discussion or writing.
 Throughout the course of a unit (and beyond), teachers can reference the displayed language as a model, update and revise the display as student language changes, and make bridges between prior student language and new disciplinary language (Dieckman, 2017).
 This routine provides feedback for students in a way that supports sense-making while simultaneously increasing meta-awareness of language.

 How it happens

 Collect: During this routine, circulate and listen to student talk during paired, group, or as a whole-class discussion.
 Jot down the words, phrases, drawings, or writing students use.
 Capture a variety of uses of language that can be connected to the lesson content goals, as well as the relevant disciplinary language function(s).
-Collection can happen digitally, with a clipboard, or directly onto poster paper.
-Capturing on a whiteboard is not recommended due to risk of erasure.
+Collection can happen digitally, or with a clipboard, or directly onto poster paper; capturing on a whiteboard is not recommended due to risk of erasure.